obriencj/python-promises/README.md

 some library.
 Python doesn't, by default, have any of these.

-In this library, the promise isn't necessarily that the passed work will be execute.
+In this library, the promise isn't necessarily that the passed work will be executed.
 The promise being made is that the answer or result of a piece of computation will be delivered *if asked for*.
 As such, if no code ever attempts to retrieve a promised value, it's perfectly acceptable for there to be no attempt to execute the underlying